Judeo-Malayalam

 Judeo-Malayalam (യെഹൂദ്യമലയാളം, yehūdyamalayāḷaṃ; מלאיאלאם יהודית, malayalam yəhūḏīṯ) is the traditional language of the Cochin Jews (also called Malabar Jews), from Kerala, in southern India, spoken today by a few dozen people in Israel and by fewer than 25 people in India.
 Judeo-Malayalam is the only known Dravidian Jewish language.
-(There is another Dravidian language spoken regularly by a Jewish community, Telugu.
-Spoken by the small and only very newly observant Jewish community of east-central Andhra Pradesh, because of the long period in which the people were not practicing Judaism, they did not develop any distinctly identifiable Judeo-Telugu language or the dialect.
-See main article: Telugu Jews.)
+(Note: Telugu is another Dravidian language spoken regularly by a Jewish community, the Telugu Jews.
+Because of the long period in which the Telugu Jews did not practice Judaism, they did not develop any distinctly identifiable Judeo-Telugu language or dialect.)

 Since it does not differ substantially in grammar or syntax from other colloquial Malayalam dialects, it is not considered by many linguists to be a language in its own right, but rather a dialect, or simply a language variation.
 Judeo-Malayalam shares common features with other Jewish languages like Ladino, Judeo-Arabic and Yiddish.
 For example, verbatim translations from Hebrew to Malayalam, archaic features of Old Malayalam, Hebrew components agglutinated to Dravidian verb and noun formations and special idiomatic usages based on its Hebrew loanwords.
 Due to the lack of long-term scholarship on this language variation, there is no separate designation for the language (if it can be so considered), for it to have its own language code (see also SIL and ISO 639).